Man injured in shooting on West Pembroke Ave in Hampton

-Hampton police are investigating a shooting that left a man injured on Sunday evening.
+HAMPTON, Va.
+(WAVY) — Hampton police are investigating a shooting that left a man injured Sunday evening.

 According to police, the call came in around 10:15 p.m. for a shooting in the 1500 block of Briarfield Road.